hpyproject/hpy/docs/overview.rst

 Python/C API exposes a number of CPython's implementation details and low-level data structure layouts.
 This has two important consequences:

-  1. any alternative implementation which want to support C extensions needs to either follow the same low-level layout or to provide a compatibility layer.
+  1. any alternative implementation which wants to support C extensions needs to either follow the same low-level layout or to provide a compatibility layer.